aditi-n21/aditi-n21/README.md

 **Languages and Tools:**
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Web Declopment...
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Node.js...
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...